damies13/rfswarm/Doc/configuration_files_reporter.md

 ```

 #### Report
-The report setting indicates the path to the report template file, which is the basis for all possible reports the user may create, for example: html report.
+The report setting indicates the path to the report template file, which is the basis for all possible reports the user may create, for example: HTML report.
 This file is just used by Reporter to generate reports and should not be edited.
 This file is generated based on the provided template file.
 ```ini
 report = C:\rfswarm\venv\Lib\site-packages\rfswarm_manager\results\20250501_103943_browser\20250501_103943_browser.report